James P. Johnson: Later career: 1940—1951

-Composer
+Compositions

 Johnson composed many hit tunes in his work for the musical theatre, including "Charleston".
 It debuted in his Broadway show Runnin' Wild in 1923, although by some accounts Johnson had written it years earlier.
 It became one of the most popular songs of the "Roaring Twenties".
 He also wrote "If I Could Be With You (One Hour Tonight)", "You've Got to Be Modernistic", "Don't Cry, Baby", "Keep off the Grass", "Old Fashioned Love", "A Porter's Love Song to a Chambermaid", "Carolina Shout", and "Snowy Morning Blues".
 He wrote waltzes, ballet, symphonic pieces and light opera; many of these extended works exist in manuscript form in various stages of completeness in the collection of Johnson's papers housed at the Institute of Jazz Studies, Rutgers University, Newark, New Jersey.
 Johnson's success as a popular composer qualified him as a member of ASCAP in 1926.

 Premiered in 1928, Johnson's Yamekraw, a Negro Rhapsody, was named after a black community in Savannah, Georgia.
 William Grant Still was orchestrator and Fats Waller the pianist as Johnson was contractually obliged to conduct his and Waller's hit Broadway show Keep Shufflin.
 Harlem Symphony, composed during the 1930s, was performed at Carnegie Hall in 1945 with Johnson at the piano and Joseph Cherniavsky as conductor.
 He collaborated with Langston Hughes on the one-act opera, De Organizer.
 A fuller list of Johnson's film scores appears below.